 You can join a variety of career fields to include Aviation, Armor, Adjutant General (Human Resources), Chemical, Infantry, Ordnance, Signal, Quartermaster, Transportation, Medical Service, Military Police, Nursing, Finance, Military Intelligence, Field Artillery, Cyber, Air Defense Artillery, and Engineer Corps.

 The most important thing that you need to do is get accepted Ohio University.
-After you are accepted to OU, you need to inform your chain of command that you wish to turn in a Green to Gold packet and start getting your paperwork together.
+After you are accepted, you need to inform your chain of command that you wish to turn in a Green to Gold packet and start getting your paperwork together.